marescatalin/Asthma-Manager/README.md

-## To build the project run the following in your terminal from the project directory:

-$ sudo gem install cocoapods

-$ sudo gem install cocoapods-deintegrate cocoapods-clean

-$ pod deintegrate

-$ pod clean

-$ pod install

-## Open AsthmaManager.xcworkspace and build the application from there

-## Patient Account credentials can be created by tapping the "Register" button.
-Only a doctor can make a doctor account.
+## The project was developed using Google Firebase as an authentication and storage option.
+Therefore in order to be able to build the application a new database must be created and linked to the project.

+## All the dependencies required have been added to the podfile.